 Run Time: 14:47

 It looks like 2020 is going to go down as the "Year of the Aussie Metal Invasion" for me.
-Not long ago, I reviewed the latest album by Australian power-metallers Ilium for this very site.
-Wicked Smile, a new hard rockin' retro-metal band from Melbourne, was kind enough to send me a copy of their debut EP, Delirium, for my consideration ahead of its official July 2020 release date.
+I recently reviewed the latest album by Australian power-metallers Ilium for this very site, and now Wicked Smile, a new hard rockin' retro-metal band from Melbourne, was kind enough to send a copy of their debut EP, Delirium, for my consideration.
 "We Fall," the lead-off single from the 4-track EP, was made available on digital platforms back in January to an ecstatic response from the hard rock community.

 In a nutshell: Wicked Smile rocks! (throws devil horns) .